 Children at the Shop

-Children who can sit on the couch or at the white desk while their parents workout are welcome to come to the shop with Mom or Dad.
+Children who can sit on the couch while their parents workout are welcome to come to the shop with Mom or Dad.
 They are not allowed at any point to come onto the shop floor or training area.
-Sure we like kids, we even have one; however, the safety of the children and quality of the athletes’ training environment demands this arrangement.
+Sure we like kids, we even have a few; however, the safety of the children and quality of the athletes’ training environment demands this arrangement.

 Go the Distance